Small interfering RNA: Alnylam Pharmaceuticals

 Along with Onpattro, another RNA interference therapeutic drug has also been discovered (Partisiran) which has property of inhibiting hepatic synthesis of transthyretin.
 Target messenger RNA (mRNA) is cleaved as a result by tiny interfering RNAs coupled to the RNA-induced silencing complex.
 Patisiran, an investigational RNAi therapeutic drug, uses this process to decrease the production of mutant and wild-type transthyretin by cleaving on 3-untranslated region of transthyretin mRNA.

 In 2019, FDA approved the second RNAi therapy, Givlaari (givosiran) used to treat acute hepatic porphyria (AHP).
 The disease is caused due to the accumulation of toxic porphobilinogen (PBG) molecules which are formed during the production of heme.
 These molecules accumulate in different organs and this can lead to the symptoms or attacks of AHP.

 Givlaari is an siRNA drug that downregulates the expression of aminolevulinic acid synthase 1 (ALAS1), a liver enzyme involved in an early step in heme production.
 The downregulation of ALAS1 lowers the levels of neurotoxic intermediates that cause AHP symptoms.

 Years of research has led to a greater understanding of siRNA therapies beyond those affecting the liver.
-Alnylam Pharmaceuticals is currently involved in therapies that may treat amyloidosis and CNS disorders like Huntington's disease and Alzheimer's disease.
-They have also recently partnered with Regeneron Pharmaceuticals to develop therapies for CNS, eye and liver diseases.
+As of 2019, Alnylam Pharmaceuticals was involved in therapies that may treat amyloidosis and CNS disorders like Huntington's disease and Alzheimer's disease.
+They have also partnered with Regeneron Pharmaceuticals to develop therapies for CNS, eye and liver diseases.

-As of 2020, ONPATTRO and GIVLAARI, are available for commercial application, and two siRNAs, lumasiran (ALN-GO1) and inclisiran, have been submitted for new drug application to the FDA.
+As of 2020, ONPATTRO and GIVLAARI, were available for commercial application, and two siRNAs, lumasiran (ALN-GO1) and inclisiran, have been submitted for new drug application to the FDA.
 Several siRNAs are undergoing phase 3 clinical studies, and more candidates are in the early developmental stage.
 In 2020, Alnylam and Vir pharmaceuticals announced a partnership and have started working on a RNAi therapy that would treat severe cases of COVID-19.

-Other companies that have had success in developing a pipeline of siRNA therapies are Dicerna Pharmaceuticals, partnered with Eli Lily and Arrowhead Pharmaceuticals partnered with Johnson and Johnson.
+Other companies that have had success in developing a pipeline of siRNA therapies are Dicerna Pharmaceuticals, partnered Eli Lilly and Company and Arrowhead Pharmaceuticals partnered with Johnson and Johnson.
 Several other big pharmaceutical companies such as Amgen and AstraZeneca have also invested heavily in siRNA therapies as they see the potential success of this area of biological drugs.